The Hind's Head: Menu

 Triple cooked chips, Heston Blumenthal's first notable foray into molecular gastronomy.

 Rather than the molecular gastronomy at the Fat Duck, the Hind's Head serves British cuisine.
 The menu features Blumenthal's interpretations of dishes such as oxtail and kidney pudding, tea-smoked salmon with sour cream butter and soda bread, and Blumenthal's triple-cooked chips.
 Blumenthal said that the development of the cooking methods for the chips was his first foray into a scientific approach to cooking.
 Former head chef Dominic Chapman worked with Blumenthal to develop a trifle for the dessert menu, which included multiple layers of syllabub, tea syrup, and a green tea infusion.
-The pub offers both a set menu as well as a selection of a la carte dishes.
+The pub offers a set menu and a selection of a la carte dishes.

 The Hind's Head has retained its bar and serves a range of bar snacks, including scotch eggs made with quail eggs.
-While Blumenthal was researching historical dishes, several were tested out at the Hind's Head, including "quaking pudding" from the Tudor era and chocolate wine from the 17th century.
+While Blumenthal was researching historical dishes, several were tested at the Hind's Head, including "quaking pudding" from the Tudor era and chocolate wine from the 17th century.
 The pub serves beer from the Greene King Brewery, with a selection of guest beers from smaller breweries.

 Reception

 Michelle Rowe ate at the Hind's Head in 2007 for The Australian.
 She described the menu as "a happy collision of the sublime and the ridiculous", particularly praising the oxtail and kidney pudding.
-Writing for The Independent in 2010, Amol Rajan gave the pub a score of six out of ten, criticizing the pub's interior as cramped and lacking atmosphere.
-He thought that the lack of a suitable vegetarian option in the main courses was "appalling" but was pleased with the oxtail and kidney pudding.
+Writing for The Independent in 2010, Amol Rajan gave it a score of six out of ten, criticising the interior as cramped and lacking atmosphere.
+He found the lack of a suitable vegetarian option in the main courses "appalling" but was pleased with the oxtail and kidney pudding.
 He also thought that the presentation of a venison cheeseburger on a small wooden board was "idiotic" and that the chocolate wine slush "evolve[d] from cocoa to bad claret with each mouthful".

 The Hind's Head holds three AA Rosettes.
 In 2007, it was named the fourth-best pub in the UK for food in the PubChef awards.
-The Michelin Eating Out Guide named the Hind's Head the best pub in the UK in 2011.
+The Michelin Eating Out Guide named it the best pub in the UK in 2011.
 It was named a Bib Gourmand restaurant in 2005, and awarded a Michelin star in the 2013 UK and Ireland edition, which was prematurely revealed due to a fault on Michelin's website.
 It was the fifth UK star for Blumenthal.